Testing Sensitive Actions Service

 Go to Findings

-3. To view the details of a specific finding, click the finding name under Category.
-The finding details panel opens.
+4. To view the details of a specific finding, click the finding name in the Category column.
+The details panel for the finding opens and displays the Summary tab.

-• To view the full details of the finding, under the finding name, click JSON.
+6. Optional: To view the full JSON definition of the finding, click the JSON tab.

-4. To view details about a specific finding, click the finding name under Category.
-The finding details panel expands to display key information, including the following.
+4. To view the details of a specific finding, click the finding name in the Category column.
+The details panel for the finding opens and displays the Summary tab.

 Step 3: Viewing the finding in Cloud Logging